-Siloam Springs Football Player Raises Lunch Money For Classmates In Need
+Siloam Springs Football Player Raising Money To Pay Negative Lunch Debts For Fellow Classmates

 Harry Losh is a senior kicker for Siloam Springs High School.
-After seeing a lot of his classmates get turned away from the school lunches because they couldn’t pay, he decided to do something about it.

 "I honestly got sad, going in the lunchroom, every time I bought lunch I would just see kids who would have to go back because they were negative."

-Harry Decided to create a go fund me account at the beginning of the football season.
+Harry Decided to create a GoFundMe account at the beginning of the football season; this fundraiser will go toward paying negative lunch debts of fellow classmates.

 "I`m asking people to pledge money or do a flat donation for every kick I do, for every field goal I make."
 He says.
 "I just really wanted to help people so I figured out, I play football so Friday night lights is a good opportunity."